alexiuasse/flutter-lists/README.md

 # lists

-A Flutter project that create and manage lists of things.
+A Simple Flutter project that create and manage lists.

+It uses sqlite to store the lists.

+## Check it out

+This app is available on the PlayStore just search *Minhas Listas*.
+For now just a PT-BR version is available.

 ## Getting Started